 This is my personal Web site on which I blog on topics ranging from my academic research to issues of my field and any ideas I think may be of interest to a few readers.
-It goes without saying that my views do not necessarily represent those of any of the organizations with which I have been associated.
+It goes without saying that my views do not necessarily represent those of any of the organisations with which I have been associated.